-2.1 The specimen shall be a piece of the varnished cloth or tape at least 12 inches in length taken from a single tape layer of the inspection unit.
+2.1 The specimen should be a piece of the varnished cloth or tape at least 12 inches in length taken from a single tape layer of the inspection unit.

-3.1.1 A 200-milliliter beaker and cover glass.

-3.1.2 An air oven equipped with an automatic temperature control capable of maintaining the specimen at the required temperature within $\pm 1^{\circ}C$ (2°F).

-3.1.3 Thermometer with scale to at least 160°C (320°F) and graduated to 0.5°C (1°F).

-3.1.4 Petrolatum, approximately 100 ml.
+- 3.1 The apparatus shall be as follows: - 3.1.1 A 200-milliliter beaker and cover glass. - 3.1.2 An air oven equipped with an automatic temperature control capable of maintaining the specimen at the required temperature within $\pm$ 1°C (2°F). - 3.1.3 Thermometer with scale to at least 160°C (320°F) and graduated to 0.5°C (1°F). - 3.1.4 Petrolatum, approximately 100 ml.

-4.1 At least 12 inches of each tape shall be removed from the inspection unit.
-Unless otherwise specified in the detail specification, 10 percent of the tapes but in no case less than 5 tapes shall be taken at random for test.

-4.2 Unless otherwise specified in the detail specification, the temperature of exposure shall be $150^{\circ} \pm 1^{\circ}C$ (302° $\pm 2^{\circ}F$) for a period of 15 ± 1 minute.

-4.3 The 200-ml. beaker containing the petrolatum shall be heated to the required temperature.
+- 4.1 At least 12 inches of each tape shall be removed from the inspection unit.
+Unless otherwise specified in the detail specification, 10 percent of the tapes but in no case less than 5 tapes shall be taken at random for test. - 4.2 Unless otherwise specified in the detail specification, the temperature of exposure shall be $150^{\circ} \pm 1^{\circ}$ C (302° $\pm 2^{\circ}$ F) for a period of 15 $\pm$ 1 minute. - 4.3 The 200-ml. beaker containing the petrolatum shall be heated to the required temperature.
 After the beaker and petroleum have reached the required temperature, the specimen shall be completely immersed in the petrolatum and allowed to remain for the required time.
 At the end of the exposure period the specimen shall be removed from the petrolatum and set aside to cool to the room temperature.
 The specimen shall then be freed of any petrolatum with a cloth and examined for softening, tackiness, or brittleness of the varnish.

-5.1 Unless otherwise specified in the detail specification, one specimen from each layer of tape taken for test, 4.1, shall be tested.

-5.2 The petrolatum resistance of the layer of tape shall be the result obtained from the specimen tested.

-5.3 Any softness, tackiness, or brittleness of the varnish shall be recorded.
+- 5.1 Unless otherwise specified in the detail specification, one specimen from each layer of tape taken for test, 4.1, shall be tested. - 5.2 The petrolatum resistance of the layer of tape shall be the result obtained from the specimen tested. - 5.3 Any softness, tackiness, or brittleness of the varnish shall be recorded. - 5.4 The temperature and time of exposure shall be recorded.